-Overall, therefore, our results are clear: even though both FLEECE and KIT are front high vowels, the dorsal fricatives that follow FLEECE have an average CoG which is around 1000 Hz higher than the dorsal fricatives that follow KIT.
+Overall, therefore, we see that our results are clear: even though both FLEECE and KIT are front high vowels, the dorsal fricatives that follow FLEECE have an average CoG which is around 1000 Hz higher than the dorsal fricatives that follow KIT.
 This difference is analogous to the difference found for palatal and back (velar-uvular) dorsal fricatives in other languages, and it maps onto a distinction that we noted in our initial auditory classification into palatal and back dorsals: the fricatives following FLEECE tend to sound like canonical palatals, while those following KIT tend to sound velar-uvular.
 As hypothesised, it is the difference in quantity of the vowel which determines whether the fricative assimilates to a preceding front high vowel.
 This kind of pattern is by no means expected.
-We are not aware of any report of a similar pattern in previous literature, even in closely-related languages which also feature dorsal fricatives: German has consistent [c] following both long and short front high vowels (as in [zi:c] siech 'ill' and [zi:c] sich 'self'), and $[x-\chi]$ following non-front-high vowels (as in [day] Dach 'roof'), as shown in (1), while Dutch does not have DFA at all, with $[x-\chi]$ following [i], [1] and [a] (as in vlieg 'fly', zich 'self' and vraag 'question').
+We are not aware of any report of a similar pattern in previous literature, even in closely-related languages which also feature dorsal fricatives: German has consistent [c] following both long and short front high vowels (as in [zi:ç] siech 'ill' and [ziç] sich 'self'), and [x-x] following non-front-high vowels (as in [dax] Dach 'roof'), as shown in (1), while Dutch does not have DFA at all, with [x-x] following [i], [i] and [a] (as in vlieg 'fly', zich 'self' and vraag 'question').

 We therefore see our results as establishing that LE does indeed feature quantity-sensitive DFA.
-However, table 5 shows that there is interspeaker variation in this phenomenon, so we need to consider our results at a speakerspecific level.
-Table 5 shows that some speakers have a robust categorical difference between the CoG measurements after FLEECE and KIT.
-This is further shown in figure 7, which represents the results for speakers F02 and M02.
-On the other hand, certain other speakers have more overlapping CoG measurements, as shown in figure 8 for speakers F07 and M04.
-Note also that speakers with a categorical difference between CoG measurements in the post-FLEECE and post-KIT environments (as in figure 7) operate on a tighter scale (approximately 2000Hz) than the speakers with overlapping distribution (as in figure 8).15 A final set of speakers do not, in fact, have a quantity-sensitive pattern of DFA at all, but rather have palatal realisation of the fricative with both vowels, as shown in figure 9 for speakers F06 and M03 - that is, the fricatives that follow both FLEECE and KIT vowels have CoGs at the high end of the Hz measurements produced in this study, which are comparable to the palatals which only follow FLEECE in other speakers
+However, table 5 shows that there is interspeaker variation in this phenomenon, so we need to investigate our results at a speaker-specific level.
+Table 5 indicates that some speakers have a robust categorical difference between the CoG measurements after FLEECE and KIT.
+This is further shown in figure 7, which graphically presents the results for speakers F02 and M02).
+On the other hand, certain other speakers have more overlapping CoG measurements (as shown in figure 8 for speakers F07 and M04).
+Note also that speakers with a categorical difference between CoG measurements in the post-FLEECE and post-KIT environments (as in figure 7) operate on a tighter scale (approximately 2000Hz) than the speakers with overlapping distribution (as in figure 8).
+A final set of speakers do not, in fact, have a quantity-sensitive pattern of DFA at all, but rather have palatal realisation of the fricative with both vowels, as shown in figure 9 for speakers F06 and M03 - that is, the fricatives that follow both fleece and kit vowels have CoGs at the high end of the Hz measurements produced in this study, which are comparable to the palatals which only follow fleece in other speakers (and which sound palatal in auditory analysis).
+The behaviour of this last group of speakers is most compatible with the assumption that their dorsal fricatives do undergo assimilation but that the assimilation is not quantity-sensitive.